openpnp/openpnp/gui/src/main/resources/icons/README.md

 * capture-camera.png

  Captures the coordinates of the camera and inserts them into a location field.

 * capture-pin.png

  Captures the coordinates of the pin/actuator and inserts them into a location field.

 * capture-tool.png

  Captures the coordinates of the tool and inserts them into a location field.

 * capture-tool-z.png

  Captures only the Z coordinate of the tool and inserts it into a location field.

 * center-camera.png

  Positions the camera to be in focus over a highlighted location.

 * center-tool.png

  Positions the tool so that it is touching the highlighted location.

 * center-pin.png

  Positions the pin so that it is touching the highlighted location.

+* start.png

+ Start an operation.
+Think "play" button.
+The next X icons could be of a standard music player motif.

+* stop.png

+ Stop an operation.

+* pause.png

+ Pause an operation.

+* step.png

+ Step through an operation.
+A riff on start, like a play button with a line to the left.

+* resume.png

+ Resume a paused operation.
+Possible that this could just be the same as the start.png.

+* new.png

+ Create a new object.
+The standard "New Document" type icon could apply here.
+Paper / page with a star?

+* add.png

+ Add an existing object to the list.
+Document with a plus symbol?

+* delete.png

+ Delete an object from the list.
+Document with a X mark?